jaanga/moving-manuals/index.md

 If this project gets to a higher level, these people will be asked to lead the production team:

+* Richard Öhman ~ Founding Partner ~ CEO [point65.com]( https://www.point65.com/ )
-* Theo Armour ~ Coder/Designer ~ Program Manager for three releases of AuoCAd
+* Theo Armour ~ Coder/Designer ~ Program Manager for three releases of AutoCAD
-* Terry Green ~ User Experience ~ Designed the online check scanning app for Chase Bank
+* Terry Green ~ User Experience ~ [twenty2product]( twenty2.com )
 * Rob Shulzberg ~ Sound Design ~ Former drummer for the band _Placebo_
 * Dylan Chapgier ~ Director of Photography ~ [IMDB credits]( http://www.imdb.com/name/nm2368109/ )
 * Jaume Sanchez ~ 3D Effects ~ [clicktorelease.com]( https://www.clicktorelease.com/ )
 * Mia Harlock ~ Copywriter ~ Lead copywriter for Levi Strauss

 The mission of the team would be to take the level of quality up to the standard of a high end video game

 ***

 ## Pricing

 Let's keep it simple.

 US $20K / SKU